 The guiding principle is The Golden Rule - treat others the way you want to be treated.

-Use Good Judgement re: Phone Calls
+Use Good Judgement - and your "Inside Voice" on Phone Calls

 Please keep your personal conversations at home.
 If necessary, get yourself some privacy by hopping into a phone booth or talking a walk outside.